hulud/py_pan_tilt_controller/README.md

 - **Solution**: Check that your PTZ device supports position feedback (some don't)
 - **Solution**: Try different baudrates if communication is unstable
 - **Solution**: Enable debug mode to verify correct 5-byte response format

+### Movement Scaling Issues

+- **Problem**: Step movements are larger than requested (e.g., 1° in GUI causes 8° actual movement)
+- **Solution**: The software now applies a scaling factor to compensate for hardware differences
+- **Solution**: Custom scaling can be adjusted in commands.py if needed for different hardware

 ## Development